Death and state funeral of Elizabeth II: Funeral service

-Music by British composers was played before the service, and as the coffin entered the abbey the choir sang the five sentences set to music.
+Music by British composers was played before the service, and as the coffin entered the abbey the choir sang William Croft's setting of the Funeral Sentences.
 The service began at 11:00 and was conducted by the Dean of Westminster, David Hoyle, according to the 1662 Book of Common Prayer.
-The lessons were read by Baroness Scotland, Secretary General of the Commonwealth, and Liz Truss, Prime Minister of the United Kingdom, and the sermon and commendation were given by the Archbishop of Canterbury Justin Welby.
-Prayers were said by clergy from several Christian denominations.
+The lessons were read by Baroness Scotland, Secretary General of the Commonwealth, and Liz Truss, Prime Minister of the United Kingdom, and the sermon and commendation were given by the Archbishop of Canterbury, Justin Welby.
+Prayers, led by precentor Mark Birch, were said by ministers and clergy from several Christian denominations.

 The music included the psalm setting "Like as the hart" by Judith Weir and the anthem "Who shall separate us?" by James MacMillan, both written for the funeral, as well as pieces performed at the Queen's coronation and wedding.
-The Choir of Westminster Abbey and Choir of the Chapel Royal led the singing, and were conducted by James O'Donell.
+The Choir of Westminster Abbey and Choir of the Chapel Royal led the singing, and were conducted by James O'Donnell.
+The organ was played during the service by Peter Holder and before the service by Matthew Jorysz.

 The end of the service included a sounding of the "Last Post" and a two-minute silence, which was concluded with the "Reveille".
-The National Anthem, followed by the bagpipe lament "Sleep, dearie, sleep", marked the end of the ceremony.
+"God Save the King" was sung.
+The Queen's personal piper, Pipe Major Paul Burns, who woke her each morning by playing the bagpipes outside her window, played the Gaelic bagpipe lament "Sleep, Dearie, Sleep", following the old tradition of walking away as a symbol of 'escorting the soul to heaven', which marked the end of the ceremony.
+The Queen's coffin was carried out of the church to the music of Bach's Fantasia in C minor.
+When the guard entered the crossing, the mood of the music changed from C minor to E flat major until the coffin was pulled from the catafalque.
+When the guard turned the coffin, the mood also changed back to minor.
 The "Allegro maestoso" from Elgar's Organ Sonata in G was played after the service.
+The Queen's body was taken to Windsor Castle, where it was interred in St George's Chapel.
+Pipe Major Paul Burns played the lament, 'A Salute to the Royal Fendersmith', the lament he woke her each morning with, one last time, as her coffin was lowered into the Royal crypt.